rasoolsaleemu/COVID-19-From-epidemic-to-pandemic/README.md

 Fortunately, organizations around the world have been collecting data so that governments can monitor and learn from this pandemic.
 Notably, the Johns Hopkins University Center for Systems Science and Engineering created a publicly available data repository(https://github.com/CSSEGISandData/COVID-19) to consolidate this data from sources like the WHO, the Centers for Disease Control and Prevention (CDC), and the Ministry of Health from multiple countries.

-In this notebook, you will visualize COVID-19 data from the first several weeks of the outbreak to see at what point this virus became a global pandemic.
+In this R project, we will visualize data from the early months of the coronavirus outbreak to see how this virus grew to be a global pandemic.

 Please note that information and data regarding COVID-19 is frequently being updated.
 The data used in this project was pulled on March 17, 2020, and should not be considered to be the most up to date data available.